 The administration and faculty of Norfolk State University are committed to providing a high-quality education for students.
 Among other things, this commitment requires providing documented evidence that students are competent in six areas: writing, information literacy, oral communication, quantitative reasoning, scientific reasoning, and critical thinking.
 As a result, with advance notice, students will be required to demonstrate competency in one or more of these areas before graduating from the University.
-For example, all new students entering Norfolk State University in Fall 2001 and thereafter will be required to demonstrate competency in writing before graduating (See Writing Competency Assessment section below for additional information).
 Assessment of the remaining competencies is embedded in the related general education core courses.
 For example, assessment of scientific reasoning is embedded in courses meeting the Natural Sciences core.